Call 877-558-2557

 How much does swamp cooler installation cost?

-Most same-location replacements cost about $1,500 to $3,500.
+A useful planning range for a same-location replacement is about $1,500 to $3,500.
 A new roof-mounted or ducted installation can cost more, especially if water lines, electrical, ductwork, or roof sealing need attention.

 Technicians installing a rooftop evaporative cooler on a dry-climate home